Central Philippine University – College of Theology: History

 In 1923, the Jaro Industrial School became Central Philippine College.
 In April of the following year, the Baptist Missionary Training School became an organic part of the college.
 A program leading to the degree of Bachelor of Theology was offered.
 Those who enrolled were men students who were trained to be pastors of the churches.
 In 1936, through the guidance of Rev. Alton Bigelow, the school became the Department of Theology of Central Philippine College.

 While the Baptist Missionary Training School was established for the training of men to be pastors, the training of women to be missionaries began in 1907 with the establishment of separate seminary for women under the leadership of Miss Anna V. Johnson and Celia Sainz.
 Both were sent to the Philippines by the Women's American Baptist Foreign Mission Society.
 Miss Johnson was assigned in Capiz.
 The seminary for women continued to develop separately from the Baptist Missionary Training School until 1938, when it was merged with the Department of Theology of Central Philippine College.
 With the merging of the two schools, two degree programs were offered-the Bachelor of Theology and the Bachelor of Science in Religious Education.
 On April 1, 1953, Central Philippine College was granted government recognition as a university.
 Following this, the Department of Theology became the College of Theology.
 Gradually, the leadership of the university and the College of Theology was turned over to the Filipinos.
 A significant part of this Filipinization process took place in 1966 when Dr. Rex D. Drilon became the first Filipino President of the university.

+Affiliations

-At present, the college is affiliated with the Convention of Philippine Baptist Churches and a member of Association of Theological Education in South East Asia and the South East Asia Graduate School of Theology.
+The college is affiliated with the Convention of Philippine Baptist Churches and a member of Association of Theological Education in South East Asia and the South East Asia Graduate School of Theology.
 It also maintains fraternal ties with American Baptist Churches, the Australian Baptist Mission Society, the Baptist World Alliance, the Asian Baptist Fellowship, the National Council of Churches in the Philippines and other Christian organizations.

 Academic programs

 The college has two departments: Religion and Ethics and Music.
-As a Protestant seminary, the college is affiliated with the Convention of Philippine Baptist Churches and provided various undergraduate and graduate degrees which are accredited with the Association for Theological Education in South East Asia.
+It provide various undergraduate and graduate degrees which are accredited with the Association for Theological Education in South East Asia.
 The college offers graduate programs through the Central Philippine University School of Graduate Studies.